Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Coastal Carolina has combined with its opponents to score more than 52 points in seven of eight games this season.

-- Georgia State has combined with its opponents to score more than 52 points in five of nine games this season.
+- Georgia State's games have gone over 52 points in five of nine chances this season.

-- The combined points per game average of the two teams, 65.7, is 13.7 points more than Saturday's over/under.

-- The 46.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 52 total in this contest.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has played nine games, with five wins against the spread.
+- Coastal Carolina has five wins against the spread in nine games this season.

-- The Chanticleers have an ATS record of 5-2 in their seven games as a favorite of 10.5 points or more so far this season.
+- The Chanticleers have been favored by 11 points or more seven times this season and are 5-2 ATS in those matchups.

-- Coastal Carolina's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Coastal Carolina's games this year have hit the over on three of eight set point totals (37.5%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team notches more than 29.1 points.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it records more than 29.1 points.

 - The Chanticleers rack up 73.5 more yards per game (497.2) than the Panthers allow per outing (423.7).

-- Coastal Carolina is 4-2 against the spread and 7-0 overall when the team piles up more than 423.7 yards.
+- When Coastal Carolina picks up more than 423.7 yards, the team is 4-2 against the spread and 7-0 overall.

-- The Chanticleers have five giveaways this season, while the Panthers have 11 takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.